ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 simulations and in multiple climates.

-The spinup and fine-resolution simulations described in the paper were each run on NOAA's Gaea computer, while the other components of this workflow -- nudged runs, baseline runs, ML-model-training, ML-corrected runs, and post-processing/figure creation -- were run on Google Cloud, either on a cluster through the use of Argo workflows or locally on a virtual machine.
+The spinup and fine-resolution simulations described in the paper were each run on NOAA's Gaea supercomputer, while the other components of this workflow -- nudged runs, baseline runs, ML-model-training, ML-corrected runs, and post-processing/figure creation -- were run on Google Cloud, either on a cluster through the use of Argo workflows or locally on a virtual machine.

+The `notebooks` directory contains a sequence of notebooks that produce the figures and tables used in the manuscript.
+The `software` directory contains submodules representing the snapshots of the fv3net and fv3gfs-fortran repositories used for the different runs in this project.
+Finally, the `workflows` directory contains configuration and simple scripts for running simulations and training machine learning models.

 ## Workflow